Legoless/Haystack/README.md

 Documentation
 -------
 All header files and fully documented for ease of use.
 Only method stubs are displayed in readme, to keep it short.
-The documentation is in DoxyGen format, allowing Xcode to parse documentation headers.
+The documentation is in DoxyGen format, allowing Xcode to parse documentation headers or generate HTML docs.

 Installation & Setup
 --------